Spurgeon008/Alaska_code_/README.md

 # Alaska_code_
 # DICOM Album Upload

-This is a Django-based web app that allows uploading DICOM (.dcm) files, extracts basic patient metadata (like name and study date), and displays them in a responsive UI.
+This is a Django-based web app that allows uploading DICOM (.dcm) files, extracts basic patient metadata (like name and study date), and displays them.

 ## 🌐 Features